Chaphowasit4522/Portfolio/README.md

 # Contributions and Feedback :milky_way:
 **Microsoft Learn Student Ambassador** - Microsoft
 I have the privilege of learning about GCP and how to use it to build innovative applications.
 Participating in discussions and listening to insights from experienced professionals.
-Growing both personally and professionally.
+Growing both personally and professionally.<br>
 **Techical Member** - Google Developer Student Club Promote Microsoft Learn to students and faculty at my university. <br>
 Organize and lead events and workshops on Microsoft technologies<br>
 Mentor and support other student ambassadors.<br>
-Represent Microsoft at local and regional events.<br>
+Represent Microsoft at local and regional events.<br><br>
 **Blog Writing** - Medium
-I have published two blog posts on Medium about “my journey to become an intern data engineer” and “review of the AZ 900: Microsoft Fundamentals exam”.
+I have published two blog posts on Medium about “my journey to become an intern data engineer” and “review of the AZ 900: Microsoft Fundamentals exam”.<br>
 **Digital Volunteer Thailand Students**  - DEPA
 Learn many skills from Depa Thailand such as technical skills, leader skills, presentation skills, digital skills, pitching skills and get an opportunity for compete in Hackathon Competition 2023